 “We gave them the location at the last minute,” Oliver assured her, perhaps picking up on the anxiety that she had tried to keep hidden.
 Or perhaps he just knew her well enough by now to guess at it.
 “So they won’t have had a chance to lay any traps, and we already know they won’t be calling in the coppers.
-With the additional layer of removal that Liza is helping with, you’ll be even more secure.
+With the additional layer of distance that Liza agreed to help with, you’ll be even more secure.
 We’ve scouted out both locations ahead of time, and you have three different escape routes and plenty of backup if necessary.”

-The carriage, which had taken a circuitous route to avoid any tails, soon stopped in front of a unremarkable building, which the four of them entered.
-The property had no direct connection to the Verdant Stags, and was being used as a high-class restaurant during the day, with an open floor plan and stairs on either side that led up to a loft area.
+The carriage, which had taken a circuitous route to avoid any tails, soon stopped in front of a high-class restaurant with no direct connection to the Verdant Stag, which sported an open floor plan and stairs on either side that led up to a loft area.

-Liza was waiting on the ground floor, having cleared an area of tables and set up the Lino-Wharton messenger spell array on the floor.
+Liza was waiting on the ground floor.
+She had already cleared an area of tables and set up the Lino-Wharton messenger spell array on the floor.
 She was halfway through casting already, and waved Siobhan forward to complete the latter half of the binding.

 She handed Siobhan a pouch of dead bird pieces, which Siobhan hung around her neck, then attached a string around Siobhan’s arm.
-She noted that the it was much longer than the ones Liza had used when Siobhan was paying her.
-This was all on Oliver’s bill, and would be taken out of his cut of whatever tribute the University member’s brought, so she didn’t care that it must have cost extra.
+She noted that it was much longer than the ones Liza had used when Siobhan was paying her, which meant she would have control of the raven over a greater distance.
+This was all on Oliver’s bill and would be taken out of his cut of whatever tribute the University representatives brought, so she didn’t care that it must have cost extra.